All Episodes

 And that poses a little bit of a challenge when it comes to actually buying things, especially when you want it quick, like at a restaurant or something like that.

-So the Lightning Network was developed and has been cooking for about six or seven years now.
+So the Lightning Network was developed and has been cooking for about six, six or seven years now.

-So the state of it is constantly updated, but can't be reversed either because of these time locks.
+So the state of it is constantly updated but can't be reversed either because of these time locks.

-And back in the day when it came out, you had to run your own software called a node and deploy these channels yourself.
+Back in the day when it came out, you had to run your own software called a node and deploy these channels yourself.

-But now it's a lot easy.
+But now it's a lot easier.

 Like anyone could have access to the Lightning Network using simple mobile apps or even stuff like Cash App has it enabled like out of the box.

-And so that enables a really powerful global instant settlement, small micro payments, streaming payments, that sort of thing that is all backed by the security of the Bitcoin base layer.
+And so that enables a really powerful global instant settlement, small micro payments, streaming payments, that sort of thing.

 So it's pretty cool.

-My company I work at is called Voltage, and we did a report with Fidelity recently about the growth of the Bitcoin, excuse me, at the Bitcoin Lightning Network.
+My company I work at is called Voltage, and we did a report with Fidelity recently about the growth of the Bitcoin, excuse me, the Bitcoin Lightning Network.

-So if you Google like Fidelity Lightning Network Voltage report, it should come right up.
+So if you google like Fidelity Lightning Network Voltage report, it should come right up.

 It's only about 10 pages, but it's pretty good in my opinion.